una/personal-goals/happy-moments/happy-moments.md

 09/21/2015
 ---
-Today I went to Montreux.
+Today I went to Montreux, Switzerland.
 OH MY GOSH.
 This place is *beautiful!* I can't get over how lovely it is here.

 09/22/2015
 ---